Quantium/gameoflife/README.md

 # Game of Life

-> Disclaimer: This readme was [partially] generated with AI (except this paragraph).
-The code was not touched.
-I didn't even use autocomplete because the only reason to do this is to have some fun.
+> Disclaimer: This is a test project using [Cursor](https://cursor.sh/).
+While the core Game of Life logic was created manually (JS mostly), most of the UI and styling was generated with the help of Cursor's AI assistance.

 A JavaScript implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using HTML5 Canvas.

 ## Description

 This project is an interactive implementation of Conway's Game of Life, a cellular automaton devised by mathematician John Conway in 1970.
 The game follows simple rules to simulate the evolution of a grid of cells, where each cell can be either alive or dead.

-> **Note**: This is a test project using [Cursor](https://cursor.sh/).
-While the core Game of Life logic was created manually (JS mostly), most of the UI and styling was generated with the help of Cursor's AI assistance.

 ### Demo